weecology/forecasting-course/content/en/docs/scenarios/discussion_questions.md

 description:
 ---

-* How will you define an "ecological surprise"?
-Give some examples.
+* What is an ecological surprise and how would it effect forecasting?
-* What is the difference between scenario planning, and predictions and forecasting?
-Give some examples.
+* What is scenario planning and how does it differ from predictions and forecasting?
 * Which are the benefits of scenario planning?
-* How will you define "ecological feedback"?
-Give some examples.
+* What are some challenges you can envision for scenario planning?
+* Are scenarios qualititive, quantitative, both?
-* Which are the reasons that scenario planning should include ecology as part of their the process?
+* What are the reasons that environmental scenario planning needs ecology?
-* How will incorporating global scenarios should benefit ecologist and ecosystem managers?
+* How will incorporating global scenarios benefit ecologists and managers?